darkecology/wsrdata/README.md

     Flip the y axis of annotations so that they correspond to the rendered arrays.
     To visualize the array channels using matplotlib's `pyplot.imshow`, the default `origin=None` will yield images with North as the top.
+    - **annotations v1.0.0** contains duplicated annotations, i.e. some roosts are annotated by more than one annotators.

 ### Release
 #### datasets